Mahesh Basnet (born 1975): Gen-Z protest

-Controversies
+On 19 September 2025, during the aftermath of 2025 Gen-Z protest in Nepal, Mahesh Basnet threatened nepalesetimes.com executive editor Tekman Shakya over his reporting.
+It was condemned by several media groups in Nepal.He is called Bhogatey by the youngsters of the country due to his public remarks.

-On 7 April 2024, Mahesh Basnet was accused by a 31-year-old female member of same party of raping her twice and forcing her to abort her child.
-The accuser lodged an FIR and asked that Basnet be charged with foeticide.
+Opposition to Balen Shah

-On September 19, 2025, during the aftermath of 2025 Gen-Z protest in Nepal, Mahesh Basnet threatened nepalesetimes.com executive editor Tekman Shakya over his reporting.
-It was condemned by several media groups in Nepal.
+Basnet claims that the Gen-Z movement was driven by international agendas attempting to seize state mechanisms.
+He also alleged that the vandalism and arson targeting leaders’ homes and other structures were carried out as part of Balen’s plan.